garrettcorn/fyne-starter-bitrise/README.md

 1. Click "Store in app repository"
 1. Click "Update Settings"
 1. Click "Continue."
 Now the builds will be based off of the bitrise.yml file in the repository.
+1. Now whenever a change is pushed to your new repo a BitRise build will kick off and will spit out Windows(amd64,386), Linux(amd64,386,arm,arm64),darwin(amd64), and android(combined apk)